Personal Growth and Small Business: How My Past Shaped the Business I Run Today

 Dana

 Together, they create a safe, supportive space for a genuinely open conversation.
-Who This Episode Is For

 This episode is for you if:

-• You’re a small business owner who feels shaped by your past
+You’re a small business owner who feels shaped by your past.

-• You want growth that feels aligned, sustainable, and human
+You want growth that feels aligned, sustainable, and human.

-• You’re tired of performative hustle culture
+You’re tired of performative hustle culture.

-• You want to understand how confidence, boundaries, and clarity affect your business
+You want to understand how confidence, boundaries, and clarity affect your business.

-• You enjoy honest, behind-the-scenes conversations that go deeper than tactics
+You enjoy honest, behind-the-scenes conversations that go deeper than tactics.

 Listen Now🎧

-A reminder that business isn’t built in isolation from life, and that sometimes the biggest shifts don’t come from strategy, but from understanding ourselves a little better.
+This episode feels like a pause and a breath.
+It serves as a reminder that business isn’t built in isolation from life.
+Sometimes, the biggest shifts don’t come from strategy but from understanding ourselves a little better.

-If you enjoyed this episode you might also like this blog I wrote about how I turned my PTSD diagnosis into a business
+If you enjoyed this episode, you might also like this blog I wrote about how I turned my PTSD diagnosis into a business.

 Comments